Augustus Caesar – Biography, Accomplishments & Facts

 Not until the death of Julius Caesar in 44 BCE, Octavius was not aware that his great-uncle had made him heir to Caesar’s estate, titles and legions of Roman soldiers.
 Following his inheritance, Octavius styled himself Julius Caesar Octavianus.
 He would hold that name until 17 BCE, when he was given the title Imperator Caesar Augustus.

 How Augustus consolidated his reign

-The politicians – Brutus and his ally Cassius – that were responsible for the death of Julius Caesar took control of Rome following the latter’s death.
-Caesar’s death also allowed his close ally Marcus Antonius (also known as Marc Antony) to gain a strong foothold in Rome.
+The politicians – Brutus and his ally Cassius – that were responsible for the death of Julius Caesar took control of Rome following the Caesar’s death.
+This also allowed Caesar’s close ally Marcus Antonius (also known as Marc Antony) to gain a strong foothold in Rome.

 With all those competing factions, the young Augustus struggled for a quite some time to consolidate his inherited position.
-In a political move by an influential politician called Cicero, Augustus was able to discredit Antony, allowing Octavian to gain a greater foothold in Rome.
+In a political move by an influential politician called Cicero, Augustus was able to discredit Antony, allowing Octavian to secure a immense foothold in Rome.

 The Second Triumvirate

 Known in Latin as triumviri rei publicae constituendae, the Second Triumvirate was a political pact signed by Antony, Lepidus and Octavian.
 The agreement, which was signed in 43 BCE, spanned for five years.
 It spelled out how the three men will divide Rome’s provinces among themselves.
 The Second Triumvirate allowed Octavian to go after the faction that was responsible for the assassination of Julius Caesar.
 During that time Antony had taken the sister of Octavian as his wife in order to strengthen his ties with Octavian.